msloth/bithappens.se/posts/2014-03-14_221026_vector-graphics-for-your-pcbs.md

 title: Vector graphics for your PCBs
 ---

-<strong>TL;DR: This tool converts SVG vector graphics to Cadsoft Eagle polygon.
-Get it here, with instructions: https://github.com/msloth/eagle-poly-from-vgfx</strong>
+*TL;DR: This tool converts SVG vector graphics to Cadsoft Eagle polygon.
+Get it here, with instructions: https://github.com/msloth/eagle-poly-from-vgfx*

 Technology can even in its most raw and bare form certainly be beautiful.
 The bottom of a motherboard, with long, parallell, impedance-matched traces from PCI-connectors is a good example.
 A large BGA is another, with traces extending in every direction.